Syn-Tax/cross-domain-am/reports/honours/main.md

 Transformer models were introduced into the architecture of audio models with wav2vec2 [@baevskiWav2vec20Framework2020] and HuBERT [@hsuHuBERTSelfSupervisedSpeech2021], where the second convolutional model is replaced with a transformer in order to better learn dependencies across the entire sequence.
 These models are then pre-trained on significant amounts of audio data (960 hours in the case of wav2vec2) in order to then be fine-tuned on a downstream task.

+Transformer models have recently become much more well-known due to the introduction of Large Language Models (LLMs) such as GPT-4 [@openaiGPT4TechnicalReport2024] and LLaMA [@touvronLLaMAOpenEfficient2023].
+LLMs have proven very useful across NLP due to their ability to achieve high performance on many tasks without the need for fine-tuning, this can, however, include few-shot techniques to allow them to 'learn' at inference time [@brownLanguageModelsAre2020;@sharmaArgumentativeStancePrediction2023].

-Combining modalities (such as text and audio) has also proven to be a useful tool across several tasks, including medical imaging [@delbrouckViLMedicFrameworkResearch2022] and natural language processing [@totoAudiBERTDeepTransfer2021;@tsaiMultimodalTransformerUnaligned2019], including argument mining [@mestreMArgMultimodalArgument2021;@manciniMAMKitComprehensiveMultimodal2024].
+Combining modalities (such as text and audio) has also proven to be a useful tool across several tasks, including medical imaging [@delbrouckViLMedicFrameworkResearch2022;@sunCMAFNetCrossmodalAttention2024] and natural language processing [@totoAudiBERTDeepTransfer2021;@tsaiMultimodalTransformerUnaligned2019], including argument mining [@mestreMArgMultimodalArgument2021;@manciniMAMKitComprehensiveMultimodal2024].
 Generally fusion techniques can be split into two categories: early and late.
 Early fusion techniques combine representations of each modality before being used as input to an encoder, with the primary benefit that only a single encoder is used.
 Late fusion techniques use a separate encoder for each modality, and the encodings are then fused to provide a crossmodal representation of the input.

 In early fusion the input representations are transformed into a common information space, often using vectorisation techniques dependent on the modality.
+Late fusion techiques allow for the encodings of each modality to be combined in several different ways, often either simple operations (such as concatenation or an element-wise product) but a cross-modal attention module can also be used to combine the modalities [@rajanCrossAttentionPreferableSelfAttention2022;@yeCrossModalSelfAttentionNetwork2019].
+The fusion techniques used in this project are explained in detail in Section @sec:models.

 ## Argument Mining

+Argument Mining (AM) is the automatic identification and extraction of inference and reasoning in natural language [@lawrenceArgumentMiningSurvey2020].
+Various NLP techniques have been beneficial to AM, including Support Vector Machines, and more recently neural networks, in particular the transformer architecture [@ruiz-dolzTransformerBasedModelsAutomatic2021].
+Before discussing the automation of AM, it is useful to understand how argument analysis is conducted manually.
+Manual argument analysis considers the following steps:

+- **Text Segmentation** involves the splitting of the original text/discourse into the pieces that will form the resulting argument structure.
+These pieces are often termed Elementary Discourse Units (EDUs).
+- **Argument / Non-Argument Classification** is the task of determining which of the segments found in the text segmentation step are relevant to the argument.
+For most manual analysis, this step is performed in conjunction with text segmentation i.e. the analyst doesn't segment parts of the text which are not relevant to the argument.
+- **Simple Structure** is the identification of relations between the arguments (e.g. inference, conflict and rephrase) and their structures (e.g. convergent, serial etc.).
+- **Refined Structure** refers to the identification of argumentation schemes (e.g. Argument from Expert Opinion, Conflict From Bias etc.).

+When the arument analysis process is automated, the stages are very similar to those in the manual process.
+Lawrence and Reed [@lawrenceArgumentMiningSurvey2020] define the steps as follows, increasing in computational complexity:

+- **Identifying Argument Components** combines the stages of text segmentation and argument / non-argument classification in the manual process.
+- **Identifying Clausal Properties** involves the identification of both intrinsic clausal properties (e.g. is X evidence?, is X reported speech?) of the ADU and the contextual properties (e.g. is X a premise?, is X a conclusion?).
+- **Identifying Relational Properties** relates to the identification of *general relations* between ADUs (e.g. is X a premise for Y?, is X in conflict with Y?) and the identification of argument schemes.

+Generally these stages of AM are not directly used in the literature, but instead a set of AM sub-tasks which map onto each of these stages, the tasks defined as follows were defined by :

+- **Argumentative Sentence Detection (ASD)** is the task of classifying a sequence as cntaining an argument, or not.
+ASD can be extended to include the task of claim detection, where a sequence is classified as containing a claim or not containing a claim.
+- **Argumentative Relation Identification (ARI)** is the task of identifying the relation between a pair of sentences where given a pair $(x_i, x_j)$ the task is to identify the argumentative relation $x_i \rightarrow x_j$ across some relation model.

+There are varying relation models for ARI, the most commonly used is simply classifying the pair as one of support (a combination of inference and rephrase), attack (conflict) or unrelated.
+For the purposes of this project this is termed 3-class ARI.
+ARI can also be conducted using all relations described in IAT (inference, rephrase and conflict), as well as unrelated nodes.
+For the purpose of this project this is termed 4-class ARI.
+Some literature makes a distinction between Argument Relation Identification and Argument Relation Classification, where the latter does not involve unrelated pairs (i.e. given that the pair $(x_i, x_j)$ is related, what is the type of relation?), however this distinction is my no means universal among AM literature [@gemechuARIESGeneralBenchmark2024].

+Much of the AM literature only evaluates their systems in the same domain (dataset) as it was trained on [@lawrenceArgumentMiningSurvey2020;@gorurCanLargeLanguage2024;@wuKnowCompDialAM2024Finetuning2024;@zhengKNOWCOMPPOKEMONTeam2024;@egerNeuralEndtoEndLearning2017;@haddadanYesWeCan2019].
+Recently, however, more research has been conducted into how these models perform across different domains [@ruiz-dolzTransformerBasedModelsAutomatic2021;@stabCrosstopicArgumentMining2018;@al-khatibCrossDomainMiningArgumentative2016], this generally involves training the model on one domain and then evaluating its performance across several others.
+A good example of this is the ARIES benchmark [@gemechuARIESGeneralBenchmark2024], which provides results for various different approaches to the ARI task across popular ARI datasets.
+Another notable contribution is Ruiz-Dolz *et al.* (2021) [@ruiz-dolzTransformerBasedModelsAutomatic2021] which compares the cross-domain performance of the most popular pre-trained transformer models (e.g. BERT [@devlinBERTPretrainingDeep2019b] and RoBERTa [@liuRoBERTaRobustlyOptimized2019a]) showing that the RoBERTa models tend to perform better both in-domain and cross-domain.
+Research has also been conducted into how these models perform cross-lingually creating a baseline for multilingual argument mining [@egerCrosslingualArgumentationMining2018].

+Ruiz-Dolz *et al.* (2025) [@ruiz-dolzLookingUnseenEffective2025] proposes techniques to answer the question: How do we sample unrelated arguments?
+If all possible examples of unrelated samples are used it constitutes an overwhelming proportion of the dataset (98-100%) which would be detrimental to model performance in the real world.
+To achieve this, they propose the following methods:

+- **Undersampling** creates a more balanced class distribution by randomly choosing unrelated propositions from the set of all possible combinations.
+- **Long Context Sampling** where unrelated propositions are chosen such that they are 'far apart' in the discourse.
+Ruiz-Dolz *et al.* define this as being from different argument maps.
+- **Short Context Sampling** where unrelated propositons are chosen such that they are 'close together' in the discourse.
+Ruiz-Dolz *et al.* define this as being from the same argumet map.
+- **Semantic Similarity Sampling** where unrelated propositions are chosen such that they are semantically similar.

+They show that Short Context Sampling is the most challenging method when looking in-domain, however, the model is better able to generalise across different domains than the other methods and is a more realistic task.

+Argument Mining techniques have also been extended to multiple modalities, both using Vision-Language systems [@liuImageArgMultimodalTweet2022;@zongTILFAUnifiedFramework2023;@liuOverviewImageArg2023First2023] and perhaps the more obvious Audio-Language systems [@manciniMultimodalArgumentMining2022;@manciniMAMKitComprehensiveMultimodal2024;@ruiz-dolzVivesDebateSpeechCorpusSpoken2023].
+Making use of acoustic features has been proven to improve performance across both ASD and ARI tasks [@ruiz-dolzVivesDebateSpeechCorpusSpoken2023;@mestreMArgMultimodalArgument2021] but there has not been any research into the applicability of Audio-Language systems in cross-domain contexts.

+Mancini *et al.* [@manciniMAMKitComprehensiveMultimodal2024] created a comprehensive toolkit for argument mining research.
+They include both datasets and models that can be used for the creation and evaluation of audio-language argument mining systems, across different tasks, including ASD, ACC and ARI.
+Therefore, MAMKit provides a very useful benchmark for the development of audio-language AM techniques.

 # Datasets